LarisaChekanova/LarisaChekanova/README.md

 - 👋 Hi, my name is Larisa.
-- 🌱 I’m junior analysts and want to become an middle analyst
+- 🌱 Previously, I worked as an analyst in the financial sector.
+- 🌱 In 2024, I graduated from data scientist
 - 👀 I am currently looking for a job.
 - 📫 laurakoles@yandex.ru
 <!---